 Skip to main content

-Set a throughput ceiling with QoS in ONTAP
+Set a throughput ceiling with ONTAP QoS policy groups

-• You must be a cluster administrator to apply a policy group to an SVM.
+• You must be a cluster administrator to create a policy group and to apply it to an SVM.

 About this task

-• Beginning with ONTAP 9.4, you can use a non-shared QoS policy group to specify that the defined throughput ceiling applies to each member workload individually.
+• You can use a non-shared QoS policy group to specify that the defined throughput ceiling applies to each member workload individually.
 Otherwise, the policy group is shared: the total throughput for the workloads assigned to the policy group cannot exceed the specified ceiling.

 • You can specify the throughput limit for the ceiling in IOPS, MB/s, or IOPS, MB/s.
 If you specify both IOPS and MB/s, whichever limit is reached first is enforced.